 Extrapleural Pneumonectomy (EPP)

-The extrapleural pneumonectomy is a surgery to remove the affected lung in patients with pleural mesothelioma.
-The EPP may extend life expectancy and improve a patientʼs quality of life.
+The extrapleural pneumonectomy is a surgical procedure that removes the entire affected lung in patients with malignant pleural mesothelioma.
+The EPP extends life expectancy and improves a patientʼs quality of life.

 Surgery for Pleural Mesothelioma

 The extrapleural pneumonectomy (EPP) was the first surgical treatment option developed for pleural mesothelioma and it significantly increased survival rates among patients diagnosed with this aggressive cancer.

 The surgery is generally used in patients whose tumors have grown beyond the parietal (outer) and visceral (inner) pleura into the lung tissue but is still contained to the lung itself with no effect on distant lymph nodes.

 Key Points About the EPP